Radio Rewind

 "Tom was a newsreader for Worldwide Television News in the 80s, but then went off to the Far East, and was a great success fronting BFBS Radio Hong Kong's weekday breakfast show until the territory reverted to the Chinese in 1997.
 Now in Thailand with his Thai wife, he owns a farm where they grow rice and mushrooms.
 My wife and I visited them recently and my attempts to get Tom to put his great James Mason-soundalike voice to use again professionally fell on deaf ears.
 He's perfectly happy, thank you, leading a peaceful life as a farmer in an idyllic setting, with rice fields front and back of their house, and the mountains of North Central Thailand in the distance."

 Tom Browne's first Top 20 show having taken over from Alan Freeman, broadcast on Radio 1 and 2 (including VHF) 6PM - 7PM as the last hour of his 'Solid Gold 60' Sunday 1st October 1972.
-This was also the first Sunday BBC Radio chart show to use American sung jingles, marking an updated presentation style of the programme.
+This was also the first Sunday BBC Radio chart show to use American sung jingles, marking a more modern presentation style for the programme.

 CCS Brother theme and the no. 20 sound is Junior Walker